 Step 5 – Apply Soil Wetter and Liquid Fertiliser to your lawn.

-Give the lawn a liquid fertiliser like Neutrog Seamungus as well as some more soil wetter.
+Give your grass a liquid fertiliser like Neutrog Seamungus as well as some more soil wetter.
 The liquid fertiliser will encourage plant and root growth.
 The soil wetter is required as often the top dress soils are hydrophobic, resulting in the water just running off the soil.
 If you repeat this last step for 3 or 4 weeks the results will be amazing.

 There is no doubt that the Australian garden style, especially prior to the 1930s, was heavily influenced by the design of English gardens.
 These gardens were in turn influenced by French, Italian and Spanish gardens and ideas brought back to England from the Grand Tour.
 Although plant selection will be different in the sub tropical Gold Coast, there are still lessons we can learn about colour, texture and hard landscaping.
 For this blog we will look at the classic English garden of Sissinghurst in Kent.